StatCan/volume-cleaner/README.md

 - Title - _Concise Summary of the change_

-- Description - _Details on what the PR does, Why the change is needed, and any additiona context about this PR_
+- Description - _Details on what the PR does, Why the change is needed, and any additional context about this PR_

 - Testing - _Steps to reproduce the issue and verify the change/fix_